Donald Trump Tried To Purchase Exclusive Rights To A Coronavirus Vaccine, Report Says

 A Sunday Reuters report claims that Donald Trump‘s administration attempted to purchase exclusive rights to the coronavirus vaccine that the German company CureVac is allegedly nearing.
-According to the publication, Trump tried to convince CureVac to move its research to the U.S., and the German government made counter-offers to CureVac to persuade it to stay in the country.
+According to the publication, Trump tried to convince CureVac to move its research to the U.S., and the German government made counter-offers to the company to persuade it to stay in the country.

 “The German government is very interested in ensuring that vaccines and active substances against the new coronavirus are also developed in Germany and Europe,” a Health Ministry spokeswoman said, per Reuters.
 “In this regard, the government is in intensive exchange with the company CureVac.”